Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Comparing CLIP and Generative MLLMs' visual reasoning performance

-We begin by introducing the task setup and the concept of erroneous agreements.
-Using a toy example, we demonstrate that information might still be extracted through alternative methods despite erroneous agreements.
-This is further validated through experiments on the What'sUp benchmark~\citep{kamath2023s}, where we notice a significant performance gap between LLaVA-1.5 and CLIP.
-This gap is also observed across several other benchmarks, highlighting LLaVA-1.5's ability to extract visual information.
+We begin by introducing the task setup for the comparison.
+Using score-based evaluation, we notice a significant performance gap between CLIP and Generative MLLMs with the same vision encoder across several challenging visual reasoning benchmarks, highlighting the latter's stronger ability to extract and utilize visual information for reasoning.